salvis2/hackweek-template/README.md

 The website for the hackweek is https://icesat-2hackweek.github.io/.

-The staging Hub is located at http://staging.icesat-2.hackweek.io/.
+The JupysterHub is located at http://icesat-2.hackweek.io/.

 Hub learning can be found at https://icesat-2hackweek.github.io/learning-resources/.